• Home

 Reliable consumers

 Wall Street has continually expressed its pleasant surprise at how remarkably well consumers have held up since the pandemic.
-Still, more recent data points have prompted discussion of a K-shaped economy: The idea that the fortunes of wealthy consumers and those on the lower end of the income scale are increasingly diverging.
+Still, more recent data points have prompted discussion of a K-shaped economy: The fortunes of wealthy consumers and those on the lower end of the income scale are increasingly diverging.

 Moody’s chief economist Mark Zandi is of the opinion that without wealthy consumers—indeed without older, wealthy consumers—demand would collapse and the U.S. would be heading toward a recession: “They’re driving the train.”